whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 Mrs. E nodded.
 “I can do that.
 But I’ve got to go now.
 New body, new places I can go.”

 “You know what _is_ crazy?
-I wish...
-There's a part of me that... well, I would have liked to join the Exclusives.
+I wish… There's a part of me that… well, I would have liked to join the Exclusives.
 I just couldn't.”

 Mrs. E smiled.
 “Shotgun Maria.
 Of course there is, and of course you couldn't.”
 She lit a cigarette, and one for Maria.
 “You watch yourself though.
 This shit gives you cancer.”